Protests in Minneapolis regarding the trial of Derek Chauvin: Operation Safety Net

 In late 2020, state and local government officials in the U.S. state of Minnesota began preparing for the possibility of continued unrest in 2021 with the trials of the four Minneapolis police officers deemed responsible for Floyd's death scheduled for begin that year.
 The pre-emptive government mobilization was a contrast to May and June 2020 when a massive law enforcement operation scaled up to respond to fires and unrest in Minneapolis and Saint Paul.

 Minnesota state officials led a 12-week mission referred to as "Operation Safety Net" to amass law enforcement agencies and the state National Guard before, during, and after the conclusion of the jury trial of Derek Chauvin.
 Officials surrounded the Hennepin County Government Center, a public building that included the court rooms were the Chauvin trial would take place, with a temporary concrete barrier, metal fencing, and barbed wire in anticipation of civil unrest.
 Government officials said they did not prepare in advance for the contingency that Operation Safety night might intersect with unrest following another police shooting, as the killing of Daunte Wright occurred on April 11, 2021, which resulted in clashes between patrols mobilized by Operation Safety Net and demonstrators in Brooklyn Center and Minneapolis.

 By its end, Operation Safety Net cost $25 million, most of which was for mobilization of 3,500 guard troops, but included costs to mobilize other law enforcement agencies.
 Roughly 120 law enforcement officers from the U.S. states of Nebraska and Ohio were also mobilized to the Twin Cities metropolitan area.
 Officials, though they encounter unrest in Brooklyn Center after Wright's shooting, encountered few issues during and after the Chauvin verdict announcement.
 Some residents felt the mobilization of troops and state patrols subjected residents to further trauma.
 Minneapolis officials spent approximately $1 million in contracts with seven community organizers to act as “positive outreach and support” during the protests and help deescalate potential tension between demonstrators and law enforcement.
 Hennepin County, which oversaw the courthouse where Chauvin was trial, spent $3.7 million for security measures.

 On April 21, 2021, officials began demobilization of Operation Safety Net, a process that took several days.
 The security operation faced some criticism by advocates and Minneapolis residents for escalating tension and for resembling a military-style operation.
 Organized demonstrations that occurred in Minneapolis during the trial and that coincided with the verdict announcement were largely peaceful.

+Documents obtained by MIT Technology Review show that teams formed for Operation Safety Net persisted until at least October 2021, and directed activities for other high-profile trials.